redhauser/peaceduke-discord-bot/README.md

 _debugMode_ allows for me, the developer of peaceduke, to ignore server-config's channel permissions.

 For example, i could use the `play` command in #general, even though the bot's server config specifies the bot channel to be #music.

+I recommend for this value to be on all the time.
+Lol.
+Not really `debug`, huh?

 Every other value is **required** for the bot to work properly.